ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 The following example shows how to create a role.
 A role requires the `identifier` metadata key.

-For each policy assigned to the role, you select the module and function, with optional Limitations.
+For each policy assigned to the role, you select the module and function, with optional limitations.

 The following example shows the creation of a `Contributor` role: